On this page:

 My experience pursuing my graduate studies taught me the importance of language for economic prosperity, peace, and understanding.
 It led me to work in one of the most well-respected Intensive English Programs (IEPs) in the USA, recruiting international students for our IEP and for our university degree programs.
 I have had the honor of representing this institution for over eight years, and in almost two dozen countries.

 I enjoy learning about other cultures and their history, religions, economy, and more.
-For me, “fun reading” consists of The Economist (okay, okay, I also like romance, paranormal fiction, and mystery novels!).
+For me, “fun reading” consists of The Economist (okay, okay, I admit that I also like romance, paranormal fiction, sci-fi, and mystery novels!).

 Though there are areas of the world that face economic crisis, natural disasters, political upheaval, terrorist threats, sickness, poverty, war, and more, I am one of those optimistic people that still believes that international organizations can make a difference, that most human beings are fundamentally good, and that everyone can make a contribution to world peace and prosperity in their own way.